ratbag98/op1tips/README.md

 ## Ambient Drone Machine

 1. Slow tempo way down (blue knob while on metronome screen).
-2. Lower tape speed way down (white knob while on metronome screen, iirc).
+2. Lower tape speed way down (white knob while on metronome screen, IIRC).
 3. Pick a Synth and give it a nice and long Attack and Release on the EG (button 2 below the screen)
 4. Shift + Blue knob for Poly
 5. Shift + Green knob to turn up Portamento/Glide